 How do women always know just where to find whatever things we men are looking for?
 They’re the ones who hide them!
 So when we get frustrated enough to give up or ask for help, our wives (or mothers or daughters) always know right where to “discover” them for us.

 The mystery continues.
 Of course, it isn’t true that women hide things on their husbands so they look like they can “miraculously” find them.
-But it sure may appear to be the case!
-So what’s the point?
-What’s the benefit of reading this marriage message?
+(Or is it?)
+But it sure can appear to be the case!

 Number 1: Laughter is a good medicine (as the Bible tells us).